“Talent is everywhere but opportunity isn’t”

 Those from lower socio-economic groups are missing out on promotion and recognition in the workplace, says Rosalind Goates, Head of Advocacy and Campaigns, at the Social Mobility Foundation (pictured).

-Rosalind will be speaking at Diversity Network’s INCLUSION Festival as part of a panel discussion about how to improve social mobility pathways.
+Rosalind recently joined us to speak at Diversity Network’s INCLUSION Festival as part of a panel discussion about how to improve social mobility pathways.

 Did you know that there is a class pay gap of around £6,000 for those employees from low socio-economic backgrounds?
 And this figure rises for women and those from ethnic minorities.